-Stay Vigilant against the Spread of Communicable Diseases in Schools
+Stay Vigilant Against Communicable Diseases in the New School Year

-The new school year is approaching.
-To facilitate schools' preparation of preventive measures against the spread of various communicable diseases such as dengue fever, seasonal influenza, chickenpox, hand, foot and mouth disease (HFMD), and scarlet fever, schools are advised to stay vigilant and refer to the letter issued to all schools dated 22 August 2018 by the Centre for Health Protection (CHP) of the Department of Health (Appendix I).
+The new school year has just started.
+To facilitate schools' preparation of preventive measures against the spread of various communicable diseases such as dengue fever, seasonal influenza, chickenpox, hand, foot and mouth disease (HFMD), and scarlet fever, schools are advised to stay vigilant and refer to the letter issued to all schools dated 6 September 2019 by the Centre for Health Protection (CHP) of the Department of Health (Appendix I).
 Schools should put in place the various hygienic and preventive measures against communicable diseases and take caution in the following: